hafijulali/apps/README.md

 # apps

-A project that displays information about other projects
+A project that displays information about other projects.

 ## Getting Started